0x4248/Blog/content/pages/whyyoumightconsiderdegooglingyourlife/page.md

 DuckDuckGo is a good alternative to google since there is no signup or logins and no tracking links.
 Even the tor browser uses DuckDuckGo as its default search engine.
 ### Google keep
 A good alternative to google keep is Obsidian.
-Obsidian is a not taking app that does not use the cloud to store the notes.
+Obsidian is a note taking app that does not use the cloud to store the notes.
 ### Gmail
 Instead of gmail I use proton mail which is better for privacy.
 ### Google maps